56 Incredible Uses for Things You Normally Toss

 Paper towel cord storage

 Give empty paper towel rolls new life as cord wranglers.
 Fold small extension cords neatly before slipping them into their own individual storage sleeve.
 You can even label the cords by writing on the cardboard.
-Add this to the list of things you didn’t know you could upcycle or recycle.

 Paper towel boot shaper